FrozenSand/ioq3-for-UrbanTerror-4/README.md

 - Non-ascii keys can now be mapped on all platforms (using the `WORLD_n` key names)

+- Ctrl-V and Shift-Insert can be used to paste text on all platforms.

 ## Other changes

 - Download UI is improved a bit